Democrats introduce ‘DeJoy Act’ in opening salvo against USPS leader’s mail-slowing plan

 “We do not believe that any of these changes that we are proposing or moving forward on are hugely impacting or changing the structure and the service of the Postal Service,” DeJoy said.

-The Postal Service’s chief financial officer, Joseph Corbett, cautioned during a Tuesday webinar announcing the plan that failure to swiftly adopt any of its tenets would come with significant ramifications.
+The Postal Service’s chief financial officer, Joseph Corbett, cautioned during a Tuesday webinar announcing the plan that failure to swiftly adopt any of its tenants would come with significant ramifications.

 “If we encounter roadblocks with any of the major elements, we quickly get into negative territory and may face annual losses for the coming decade,” Corbett said.
 “The scale of consequences from being constrained or slowed in our implementation of initiatives would be sizable.”